hotrodorm/hotrod/hotrod-project/docs/quick-docs/crud/insert.md

 FooVO f = new FooVO();
 f.setName("Moby Dick");
 this.fooDAO.insert(f);
 // Notice setId() cannot be used.
-The newly generated value is available in the VO now
+The newly generated value is available in the VO at this point

 BarVO b = new BarVO();
 b.setPartId(34005);
 this.barDAO.insert(b);
 // The "id" was not set and the database generated a value for it.
-This value is available in the VO now
+This value is available in the VO at this point

 BarVO b2 = new BarVO();
 b2.setId(101);